owfdataboy/cdc-debezium-pipeline/README.md

 The goal of this project is to:
 -   Capture data change in Postgres database to Google Cloud Storage Sink
--   Capture data change in Postgres database to Google Cloud BigQuery Sink (Incoming)
+-   Capture data change in Postgres database to Google Cloud BigQuery Sink

 ## Workflow